ericchaves/dg/README.md

 - name: unique_assignment
   type: once
   processor:
-    table: source_table
+    source_table: source_table
-    column: unique_ids
+    source_column: unique_ids
+    source_value: value_column
+    match_column: match_column
 ```

-In this example, the generator will create a pool of all values from the 'unique_ids' column in 'source_table', and then assign these values one by one without repetition.
-If there are more rows to generate than unique values in the pool, the generator will return an error.
+In this example, the generator will:
+1. Look up values in the 'source_table'.
+2. Match the 'match_column' in the current table with the 'source_column' in the source table.
+3. When a match is found, it will assign the corresponding value from the 'source_value' column.
+4. Each value from 'source_value' is used only once.

+If there are no unused values left for a particular match, or if no match is found, the generator will return an error.

 ### Inputs